--Stock futures are higher after Thursday’s 286-point loss for the Dow and slightly bigger percentage losses for the Nasdaq and S&P 500.
-We get the durable goods orders data later this morning.
+-Stock futures are lower after Thursday’s 102-point gain for the Dow and slightly higher percentage gain for the Nasdaq.
+We get May retail sales and industrial production data as well as current month consumer sentiment data later this morning.

--Gasoline prices continue to hold at $2.84 a gallon, national average.
+-Gasoline prices fell another penny to $2.70 a gallon, national average.

 -Activists in Hong Kong are planning another massive rally on Sunday to protest the law allowing for extraditions and trials in mainland China.

 -The online pet supply company Chewy has priced its IPO at $22 a share; higher than its original expected range.

 -Both houses of the California state legislature have passed a budget that includes state Medicaid benefits for illegal immigrants.
 Governor Gavin Newsome is expected to sign the bill into law.